hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/030_Build_Your_Computation_Pipeline.md

 discards items that don't match its predicate; and `flatMap` transforms each item into zero or more output items.

-### groupBy
+## groupBy

-Stepping up from the simplest transforms we come to `groupBy`: it groups the data items by a key computed for each item and performs an aggregate operation over all the items in a group.
+Stepping up from the simplest transforms we come to `groupBy`, the quintessential finite stream transform.
+It groups the data items by a key computed for each item and performs an aggregate operation over all the items in a group.
 The output of this transform is one aggregation result per distinct grouping key.
 We saw this one used in the introductory Hello World code with a word count pipeline:

 ```java
 Pipeline p = Pipeline.create();